 Vera loves beauty – in nature, in culture, and in humans with their creative power.
 Regarding the sea, she is touched by the vastness, which makes mankind look very small, “right where man becomes minuscule, you can feel his real greatness”.

-Silvia Frey, Ph.D
+Silvia Frey, PhD

 Director Science & Education

+Silvia is particularly passionate about responsible whale and dolphin watching tourism and environmental education.
+She gives talks and workshops, and supports high school and university students with their theses.
 As a conservation biologist, she is interested in using scientific knowledge as a sound basis to better protect marine species and their habitats.
-Raising public awareness is another essential issue for Silvia Frey as she is convinced that the urgently needed changes in people’s behaviour can be brought about by increasing awareness about the diversity of life in the oceans and about existing anthropogenic threats.
+By publishing scientific papers, she promotes marine wildlife conservation and supports OceanCare’s broad recognition in the scientific world internationally.
+Raising public awareness is another essential focus for Silvia as she is convinced that changes in people’s behaviour can be brought about by increasing awareness about the diversity of life in the oceans and about existing human generated threats.